maddisondesigns/Customizer-Custom-Controls-Sample-Plugin/simple-custom-controls/readme.txt

 3. Go to the 'Appearance > Widgets' screen and insert the 'Simple Inline SVG' widget into one of your sidebars

 == Changelog ==

+= 1.1.1 =
+- Updated plugin with latest version of Customizer code (1.2.2)

 = 1.1.0 =
 - Updated plugin with latest version of Customizer code (1.2.1)